moh-hassan/odata2poco/README.md

 **Features of OData2Poco**

 - Generate POCO classes corresponding to the Entities defined in the XML MetaData stored in OData Feeds.
+- Generate c# code classes, classes with init-only properties of c#8 and records.
+- Generate typescript code as a single file or multi files(modules).
 - Generation is based on the Metadata of the service stored on the  server/  EDMX xml files or xml string contents.
 - Support http(s) with/without authentication.
 The Supported autherizations are: basic, token and Oauth2.
-- Console CommandLine tool Support .NET 4.5 or higher.
+- Console CommandLine tool Support .NET472 or higher.
-- Class library Support NET5/netstandard2.0/net461/net45.
+- Class library Support NET6/netstandard2.0/net461.
-- Support Windows or Linux /OS fx (net core)
+- Support Windows or Linux /OS fx (with mono installed) and NET6 (netcore).
 - Packaged as a nuget package in three different packages:
  -  A Class library full framework/ netstandard2.0 /NET5 for programming.
  - A console CommandLine tool (one executable file o2pgen.exe)
- -  Global net core support NET5 (dotnet-o2pgen).
+ -  Global net core support NET6 (dotnet-o2pgen).
  -  Console tool o2pgen is published as a Chocolatey package.
 - Generating CSharp POCO classes.
 Other languages may be added in the near future based on the community needs.
 - Convert Data type of EDMX to the corresponding CLR data types.